These lime shortbread bars have a tangy lime curd layer over a buttery and melt-in-the-mouth shortbread base.

 Instructions

-- In a food processor, blend together the softened butter, flour, lime zest, sugar, and salt until it creates a soft dough.
+2. In a food processor, blend together the softened butter, flour, lime zest, sugar, and salt until it creates a soft dough.
+Press this mixture firmly into the pan.

-- Line a 9x9 inch baking tray with parchment paper, then press this mixture firmly into the tray.
-Bake it for approximately 20-22 minutes until lightly browned and just baked through.
+3. Bake it for approximately 20-22 minutes until ever so lightly browned and just baked through.

-- In a separate bowl, whisk together the flour and the sugar for the lime layer until well combined.
-Add in the eggs, lime zest, lime juice, and salt, and whisk until smooth.
-Pour the mixture of the baked base and place it back in the oven.
+4. In a separate bowl, whisk together the flour and the sugar for the lime layer until well combined.
+Add the eggs, zest, lime juice, and salt, and whisk until smooth.
+Carefully pour the mixture of the baked base and place it back in the oven.

-- Bake for around 20 minutes until the lime layer has set.
-Giving the pan a little shake should see that there is no real wobble left to the lime layer.
+5. Bake for around 20 minutes until the lime layer has set.
+Giving the pan a little shake should show no real wobble left to the lime layer.

 Notes